OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 openroad -version
 ```

-## Option 2: IIC-OSIC-TOOLS in a docker container on your computer
+## Install Option B: IIC-OSIC-TOOLS in a docker container on your computer
 * This guide is a list of shell commands with some short explanations and weblinks.
 * This was tested on a freshly installed Ubuntu LTS 24.04.1.
 * The order of the commands is crucial and must not be skipped.